Terraform Fundamentals: A Complete Guide

 Terraform solves this problem.
 You declare infrastructure as code, run the code to create infrastructure, and manage change history with Git.

-This post is a fundamentals guide for developers learning Terraform for the first time.
+This post is a guide for developers learning Terraform for the first time.
+It starts with the basics (Provider, Resource, State, Module) and goes all the way to the advanced topics you hit on day one of real work (count/for_each, dependencies and lifecycle, import/moved blocks) — all in a single post.
 Examples use AWS, but the core concepts apply to any cloud provider.

-IaC is the practice of declaring infrastructure in code files and version-controlling them with Git.
+IaC = declaring infrastructure in code files and version-controlling it with Git.

 Instead of clicking through a console, you write “this infrastructure should exist” in a code file, and the tool provisions it for you.
 The code itself becomes both documentation and history.